 Keeping a hive of Native Bees is easy as they require very little maintenance, no special training, no government or council permit, and no extensive equipment.
 You are also helping to conserve our beautiful native species, increase the globally declining bee populations, and pollinate all the flowers in yours and your neighbours gardens (these bees can fly up to half a kilometre away)!

 It is also very relaxing to sit back with a cup of tea, and watch your Bush Bees coming to and from their hive with 'Shopping Bags' full of pollen :)

-These Native Bees are perfect for backyards and garden pollination, and are virtually guaranteed to increase your veggie patch production!
+These Native Bees are perfect for backyards and garden pollination, and can help to increase your veggie patch production!
 However, you do not need to have a huge garden with large amounts of flowering plants, as these bees will fly up to 500m away.
 Infact, there are people keeping bush bees on the 30th floors of apartments!